 Hi and welcome to The Give and Get!
-I’m Lisa, a lawyer in the DC area, helping you to find meaning through money.
+I’m Lisa, a 30-something lawyer in the DC area, helping you to find meaning through money.

 Why I Write about Finding Meaning Through Money

 I love reading personal finance blogs but I started getting concerned with some of the tips I was reading.
 For instance, I read a blog article once that advocated eating food from the trash.
-A quick three things wrong about this tactic: 1) your reputation and your health are more important than money (even if you don’t believe this philosophically, they are both very costly to repair); 2) food is inexpensive so this is an inefficient way to save money; and 3) I love food and wouldn’t wish this strategy on my worst enemy.
-I want to write about saving money but also living a life of integrity and wonderful pleasures – like cooking, eating and sharing great food, not skulking around eating someone’s gross cold leftovers.
+A quick three things wrong about this tactic: 1) your reputation and your health are more important than money (even if you don’t believe this philosophically, they are both very costly to repair); 2) food is inexpensive, so this is an inefficient way to save money; and 3) I love food and wouldn’t wish this strategy on my worst enemy.
+I want to write about saving money but also living a life of integrity and wonderful pleasures – like cooking, eating and sharing great food, not skulking around eating someone’s gross cold leftovers behind their back.

 On the other hand, I read another article about someone working one year and then quitting to travel the world.
 I enjoy travel and I’ve been to 15 countries.
 But I think a life where you’re just a dilettante, where you’re just traveling to other countries, watching other people live their lives, is boring.
 It’s too me-focused.
 I want my life, and my money, to be about more than fleeting pleasure; I want to develop as a person, help other people, learn, build, create, connect; I don’t want my life just to be spectating.
 The first reason I write is I want to show a different perspective on personal finance besides miserly frugality and empty hedonism.